 Important Reminders Regarding Sick Leave

 - Please use the phone to contact us if you are unable to make it to work.
-There are problems associated with using e-mail communication – servers go down, computers fail and viruses can corrupt.
-Further, there are timing considerations.

 - In our environment, e-mail reporting is not an acceptable option for communicating absences.
 Please call any of the office staff if you are unable to report to work.